-I have been asked to speak to a group of mental health professionals (mainly psychologists and social workers, possibly some GPs or psychiatrists) next week about Adult ADD.
+I have been asked to talk on Adult ADD next week to a group of mental health professionals (mainly psychologists and social workers, possibly some GPs or psychiatrists).
 I have an hour.
 And my dilemma is, I don’t know what my focus should be in this hour.

 I could tell them about the neurobiology of Attention Deficit Disorder, how it really is a neurological condition and it really does impact on the way a person thinks and behaves.
 I could show them diagrams of the brain and the faulty thought patterns that arise due to insufficient dopamine.
 I could then explain why the ADD person gets stimulated by doing things that are new or exciting, fun, challenging, interesting, fast, illicit or reckless.

 Or perhaps I should give examples of how Adult ADD impacts on close relationships, how, if you are the one with ADD, your tactless comments, thoughtless behaviour and sharp bursts of anger, cause loved ones to withdraw and start to resent you.
 Chances are, you are not even aware that you are doing it.
 And if your partner tries to speak to you about it, you will deny it, because you do not even remember acting in that way.
 Her criticism hurts you.
 You may think she is exaggerating, and anyway, she should just “get over it”, like you do.

 Perhaps it would be best to role play what it is like to BE a person with Adult ADD, so that non-ADDs can understand what my ADD brain feels like.
 How it is always thinking, and I can’t switch it off, which explains why I have trouble getting to sleep at night.
 How my brain feels like it has many streams of thought all at once, like TV channels.
 I go from channel to channel, finding the most interesting topic, which explains why I tune out sometimes when others are speaking, and I often make random, irrelevant comments.